Our Lady of the Immaculate Conception Church

 At the instigation of the Parish History Committee, a plaque was recently installed in front of the re-sited Grotto marking the arrival of the Sisters of Our Lady of the Mission in 1912.
 The Grotto now stands near the entry to the school.

 Also of interest is the Parish Hall, a popular venue for Auckland dances in the 1940s and 50s.
 Many a courtship and marriage eventuated from these popular Saturday night dances.
-Some descendents of early families, who arrived before 1920, are represented in the Parish to the present day.
+Some descendants of early families, who arrived before 1920, are represented in the Parish to the present day.
 Our Christmas Crib is special and has an interesting background.
 The Church interior reflects how the practice of our faith has changed.

 In 2004, coinciding with our Centenary celebrations the book, A Good Man’s Legacy, was published recording not only the events and people involved over the years but also the development of the district.